Price is moving slowly sideways and slightly lower which fits with the wave count.

 Movement to a new low below 1,737.92 would be highly likely for this wave count as minor wave C is likely to move below the end of minor wave A to avoid a truncation and a rare running flat.

-Within minor wave C no second wave correction may move beyond the start of its first wave.
-This main wave count is invalidated with movement above 1,858.71.
-If that happens within the next few days then the alternate below should be used.
+Minuette wave (ii) may not move beyond the start of minuette wave (i).
+This wave count is invalidated with movement above 1,858.71.

 Alternate Bullish Wave Count.